zohaibshahzadTO/CRM-System-WebApp/README.md

 3.)
 Complete the installation by configuring the conf.php file.

 Before we begin coding, we must specify the database information in conf.php, the phpGrid configuration file.
-Here is an example of database connection settings:
+Here is an example of database connection settings.
+We have to change the database name in "PHPGRID_DB_NAME" from "sampledb" to "custom_crm".

+The following are connection setting within the conf.php file in the phpGrid zip folder we downloaded:

+- PHPGRID_DB_HOSTNAME — web server IP or host name
+- PHPGRID_DB_USERNAME — database user name
+- PHPGRID_DB_PASSWORD — database password
+- PHPGRID_DB_NAME — database name of our CRM
+- PHPGRID_DB_TYPE — type of database
+- PHPGRID_DB_CHARSET — always ‘utf8’ in MySQL

+# CRM Main Pages

+- Tasks
+- Leads
+- Opportunities
+- Customers / Won

+Each page indicates a different stage in a typical sales cycle.